1. Make your Code Readable

 When JavaScript consider a toy language, tracking changes to computer files and coordinating work on those files between people were two very difficult tasks.
 Fortunately, things have changed a lot since then, now modern version control software makes it easy to keep track of changes in any set of files.

-From Git to Fossil to Mercurial, many version control tools are available today that all developers can use.
+From Git to Fossil to Mercurial, many version control tools are available today for developers.
 This detailed comparison of version control software is an excellent place to start.